likedan/KDIntroView/README.md

 iOS 8.0

 ## Introduction
-`KDIntroView` is a framework to create dynamic introduction views for App.
+`KDIntroView` is a framework to create dynamic onboarding views(onboarding flows) for your iOS App.
 You can create all sorts of cool animations.

 ## Start!!!